ruby-smart/support/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [elasticsearch_record](https://github.com/ruby-smart/support).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/ruby-smart/support).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](./docs/CODE_OF_CONDUCT.md).

 ## License